How to Smoke a Butterball Turkey (Just 5 Easy Steps)

 Preparing The Turkey

-Step 1: If frozen, take the turkey out of the freezer and thaw by fully immersing in a cold water bath.
+Step 1: If frozen, take the turkey out of the freezer and place in the fridge for a few days.
 Thawing should take around 2-3 days before cooking.
 If fresh, skip to Step 2 on cooking day.

 Step 2: Unwrap the turkey and remove the neck, giblets (and wingtips if you wish)